emirtarik/nlp-kindle/README.md

   |  1486 | This book was not my cup of tea.
 I stopped reading at about page 50.
 I found it very slow-moving with too much emphasis on minute details that weren't necessary for plot or character building.
 Yes, I wanted to know what was in that darn box,  but not badly enough for me to finish reading it.* I received a complimentary copy from the author through LibraryThing in exchange for an honest review.                                                                                                                                                                                                              |        1 |       1 |
   |  5276 | The prose went purple on the first page, so I skipped the aeons of italicized print to go to straight text.
 Uhm.
 The self-referential opening made me just slap my forehead and swear (yet again) never to buy a book unless I can make it through the first paragraph.                                                                                                                                                                                                                                                                                                                                                    |        1 |       1 |

+We can see that the number of reviews are more or less evenly distributed.
+Of course this will change when the ratings are grouped under the `score`, leaving less reviews in the *neutral* category.

 |    |   rating |   reviewText |
 |---:|---------:|-------------:|